dylanlrrb/Please-Contain-Yourself/1-Installation_and_Intro/README.md

 Like I mentioned before, in the command 'docker run hello-world'; 'hello-world' is the name of an image that you spun up a new container with.
 It is that container which actually ran and logged that message to the console.

-- [ ] There were two effects running 'docker run hello-world' the first is that it downloaded 'hello-world' image from Dockerhub onto your machine.
+- [ ] There were two effects running 'docker run hello-world'; the first is that it downloaded the 'hello-world' image from Dockerhub onto your machine.
 Run `docker images` to view the images that are cached on your machine.
 You should see:
 ![dockerimages](https://github.com/dylanlrrb/P-C-Y-Assets/blob/master/1/dockerimages.png?raw=true)

--[ ] The second effect is that it created a container fromthat image
+- [ ] The second effect is that it created a container from that image.
+Run `docker ps -a` to see all of your containers.

 spin up 3  more hello containers,  show they are not viewable with ps, need -a. you need the -a flag to show containers that are stopped, hello-world is a short lived contaier that immediatly stops after it finishes it s job. thats why docker info shows the only container we have is also stopped. we will be spinning up a container that is longer lived in a little bit